-As of September 30, 2018, OFS had collected 103 percent of the \$412.1 billion in program funds that were disbursed under TARP investment programs, as well as an additional \$17.5 billion from Treasury's equity stake in American International Group, Inc. Of the original ten investment programs, eight are effectively closed.
-Investment programs with remaining outstanding balances include the Capital Purchase Program (\$23 million) and the Community Development Capital Initiative (\$43 million).
+As of September 30, 2019, OFS had collected 103 percent of the \$412.1 billion in program funds that were disbursed under TARP investment programs, as well as an additional \$17.5 billion from Treasury's equity stake in American International Group, Inc. Of the original ten investment programs, eight are effectively closed.
+Investment programs with remaining outstanding balances include the Capital Purchase Program (CPP, \$17 million) and the Community Development Capital Initiative (CDCI, \$23 million).
 OFS continues to wind-down those positions as quickly as practicable.

-Hardest Hit Fund (HHF), the only TARP housing program open to new applications, has assisted approximately 368,000 homeowners in preventing foreclosures, and helped stabilize neighborhoods in 18 states and the District of Columbia.
-In 2018, HHF programs assisted approximately 45,000 households even as many of the states closed programs signifying the start of wind-down.
-Making Home Affordable (MHA) closed to new applications in December 2016 as required by the Consolidated Appropriations Act, 2016 (the Act).
+Hardest Hit Fund (HHF) has assisted approximately 397 thousand homeowners in preventing foreclosures, and helped stabilize neighborhoods in 18 states and the District of Columbia.
+In 2019, HHF programs assisted approximately 25 thousand households even as the majority of the states closed programs signifying the start of the orderly wind-down.
+Making Home Affordable (MHA) closed to new applications in December 2016, as required by the Consolidated Appropriations Act, 2016.
 Although MHA is closed to new applicants, OFS continues to monitor servicer compliance with guidelines that pertain to post-modification activities.
-More than 2.9 million homeowner assistance actions have taken place through MHA, including 1.7 million permanent modifications through the Home Affordable Modification Program (HAMP).

 The financial and performance data contained in this report are reliable and complete.
-For the tenth consecutive year, OFS has earned unmodified opinions from the GAO on its financial statements for TARP, and its internal control over financial reporting for TARP.
+For the 11th consecutive year, OFS has earned unmodified opinions from the GAO on its financial statements for TARP, and its internal control over financial reporting for TARP.